Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended 30 June 2023, Barcaldine had a median income among taxpayers of $53,802 with an average level of $65,065.
-This is below the national average and compares to levels of $53,146 and $66,593 across Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year ended 30 June 2023, current estimates would be approximately $59,134 (median) and $71,513 (average) as of September 2025.
-According to Australian Bureau of Statistics Census figures for 2021, personal income ranks at the 62nd percentile ($869 weekly), while household income sits at the 35th percentile.
-Income analysis reveals that the predominant cohort spans 34.0% of locals (549 people) in the $1,500 - $2,999 income category, mirroring the broader area where 31.7% occupy this bracket.
-Housing costs are manageable with 91.3% retained, though disposable income sits below average at the 43rd percentile and the area's SEIFA income ranking places it in the fifth decile.
+In AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Barcaldine suburb had median taxpayer income of $53,802 and average income of $65,065.
+These figures are below national averages of $53,146 (median) and $66,593 (average) in Regional Qld.
+By September 2025, estimated median income is approximately $59,134 and average income is $71,513, based on Wage Price Index growth of 9.91% since June 2023.
+According to Australian Bureau of Statistics Census data from 2021, personal income in Barcaldine ranks at the 62nd percentile ($869 weekly), while household income is at the 35th percentile.
+Income analysis shows that 34.0% of locals (549 people) fall into the $1,500 - $2,999 income category, similar to the broader area where 31.7% occupy this bracket.
+Housing costs leave 91.3% of income disposable, but disposable income ranks below average at the 43rd percentile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income